How long have you had migraine and what type of migraine do you have?

 How does migraine disease impact your life?

 I now work for myself and make rest a priority.
 In the past, when my kids were young, it was awful how much they and I missed because of my pain.
-Both my sons are very sensitive to my pain levels and ask me all the time for permission to play music etc. They’re great kids, but I do still carry a lot of guilt for all the time migraine stole from me.
+Both my kids are very sensitive to my pain levels and ask me all the time for permission to play music etc. They’re great kids, but I do still carry a lot of guilt for all the time migraine stole from me.

-Basically, this disease controls my life to the point where I have to make it a priority so I don’t commit to things that I may not be able to complete.
-My self-compassion practice and creative practice are both a life saver for me, letting me give myself permission to rest when needed, forgiving myself for these needs and knowing I’m doing the best I can.
+My self-compassion practice and creative practice are both a life savers for me, letting me give myself permission to rest when needed, forgiving myself for these needs and knowing I’m doing the best I can.
 Art/creativity makes me feel like I’m productive when this may be all I can do, and lets me process my pain, or give myself a break by becoming absorbed in creativity.
+I have to restate though that I come from a place of privilege where I can make these decisions relatively easily.

 What medications, treatments or lifestyle changes have you tried to help manage your migraine disease?